Policy 2.A: Conflict of Interest–Board of Regents

 (E) Regent standing committees may have between three and five members.
 Effective January 1, 2025, members of regent committees shall be appointed after the first regularly scheduled board meeting of each calendar year and shall assume these roles before the second regularly scheduled board meeting of the calendar year.
 Unless seven or more regents are members of the same political party and the committee consists of an even number of members, those members shall be divided equally between regents of different political parties.
 Unless seven or more regents are members of the same political party and the committee consists of an odd number of regents, the number of regents appointed to serve as members of the committee from any political party must be within one of the members appointed from another political party.
 Unless otherwise limited by these provisions, any regent is eligible to be a member of a regent committee irrespective of that regent’s party affiliation.
 In making committee appointments, the chair of the Board of Regents should consider continuity of experience on the committees with the goal of building and maintaining institutional knowledge.

-(F) Regent committees shall, between the last regularly scheduled board meeting of each fiscal year and the first regularly scheduled board meeting of the next fiscal year, approve an annual work plan and provide that work plan to the Board of Regents for its review.
+(F) Regent committees shall, between the first regularly scheduled board meeting of each calendar year and the second regularly scheduled board meeting of the calendar year, approve an annual work plan and provide that work plan to the Board of Regents for its review.
 At each committee meeting, the members shall review the work plan and make any necessary modifications.

 2.C.2 Governance Committee